 — Marcelo Somers (@marcelosomers) February 4, 2016

 3. Restrict data usage for tethered devices.
 If you use your phone as a modem for other digital devices, you’re bound to use up your mobile data super quick.
-Which is why you need Tripmode [Windows, OS X].
+Which is why you need Tripmode [No Longer Available].
 It stops data upload and download for all apps except those you have whitelisted.
 This means no automatic updates, no data syncing while you’re tethered.

 Giving up mobile data is also an option, but if you don’t want to go to that extreme, simple data-saving measures can help you keep your smartphone bills in check.